Worldwide Guide to Women in Leadership

 1979-90 Prime Minister, First Lord of the Treasury and Minister of the Civil Service (5.5.79-28.11.90)

-1974-76 Secretary of State of Prize and Consumer’s Affairs Rt.
+1974-76 Secretary of State for Prize and Consumer’s Affairs Rt.
 Hon.
 Shirley Williams

-1976-79 Paymaster General and Secretary of State of Education (In Cabinet)
+1976-79 Paymaster General and Secretary of State for Education (In Cabinet)

 She was Junior Minister of Labour 1966-67, Junior Minister of Technology 1967-68 and 1969-70 Home Office Minister, Shadow Home Secretary 1971-73, Labour Leadership-Candidate 1976, 1982-87 President of Social Democratic Party and afterwards a leading member of the Liberal Democrats after the merger of SDP with the Liberal Party, 1993 created Baroness Williams of Crosby. (b.
 1930- )